All Authors A-Z

 Ginny Baily was born in Halifax in Yorkshire, grew up in Cardiff and now lives in Devon.
 She has taught English as a Foreign Language, Italian and French, has lived and worked in both France and Italy and has long worked on the Africa Research Bulletin - a monthly journal of African affairs.
 She is also the co-founder and co-editor of Riptide, a journal which has the aim of championing the short story.
 She has won various prizes for her poetry and short stories.
 Africa Junction is her first novel.
 She has two sons and lives in Exeter.

-A. J. Baime is the New York Times bestselling author of THE ARSENAL OF DEMOCRACY and GO LIKE HELL, which has been optioned for a major motion picture.
-A former editor at Playboy, he is a regular contributor to the Wall Street Journal and his work has appeared in the New York Times, Popular Science and Men's Journal.
+A. J. BAIME is the New York Times best-selling author of The Arsenal of Democracy: FDR, Detroit, and an Epic Quest to Arm an America at War and Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at Le Mans.
+Both books are in development for major motion pictures.
+Baime is a longtime regular contributor to the Wall Street Journal, and his articles have also appeared in the New York Times, Popular Science, and Men’s Journal.
 He lives in Granite Bay, California.
+Visit him at facebook.com/ajbaime and trumanbook.com.

 Dame Beryl Bainbridge was born in Liverpool in 1933.
 From a young age she worked as an actress until she married and had her first novel published in 1967.
 Another Part of the Wood was her second.
 She worked for some time as a clerk at the publishers Duckworth, who subsequently published her novels.
 She was made a Dame of the British Empire in 2000.
 Beryl Bainbridge lives in north London.